Couchbase-Ecosystem/VSCode-Couchbase/README.md

 This extension is designed to provide a seamless experience for Couchbase Server users who want to work within the popular Visual Studio Code editor.

 # Requirements
 Most of the requirements are taken care in the build.
-For Linux users a latest version of glibc may be required depending on the distro.
+For Linux users glibc >= 2.31 is required as part of kernel.

 # Quick Tour